facebookresearch/xformers/HOWTO.md

     if isinstance(module, timm.models.vision_transformer.Attention):
         qkv = module.qkv
         dim = qkv.weight.shape[1] * module.num_heads
-        # Extra parameters can be exposed in TimmAttentionWrapper, this is a minimal example
+        # Extra parameters can be exposed in TimmSparseAttention, this is a minimal example
-        module_output = TimmAttentionWrapper(dim, module.num_heads, attn_mask=att_mask)
+        module_output = TimmSparseAttention(dim, module.num_heads, attn_mask=att_mask)
     for name, child in module.named_children():
         module_output.add_module(name, replace_attn_with_xformers_one(child, att_mask))
     del module

     return module_output

 # Now we can just patch our reference model, and get a sparse-aware variation